-DNA QC instructions and information
+DNA QC Instructions and Information

 All DNA preps are QC’d by full-length sequencing using Plasmidsaurus.
 Restriction digests may also be performed to confirm sequencing results.